 Joint Petition for Dissolution of Marriage

-Starting January 1, 2026, Californians now have another option for those interested in a mediated divorce solution.
-Many potential clients over the years have requested a mediated divorce to be done cooperatively with their spouse.
+Starting January 1, 2026, Californians now have a new way to get divorced.
+Many spouses have wanted a way to get divorced cooperatively with their spouse.
 Now there is a streamlined procedure to accomplish that joint desire.
 Please note that in such a process there is no attorney-client privilege between spouses for the communications of each spouse to attorney.
 Effectively, attorney would act as mediator to submit the Joint Petition for Dissolution of Marriage, complete the preliminary declaration of disclosure process, and draft the joint judgment for both spouses, a judgment both spouses must agree to sign in order to use this process.

 The Joint Petition for Dissolution of Marriage is effectively a mediated divorce judgment that still requires the disclosure process and the drafting of a judgment which is required in every divorce case, except that they all must be filed at the beginning of the case.
 (This is not the same as a Joint Petition for Summary Judgment which is only available to a select few who qualify, e.g., those spouses married under 5 years, without children, without property, with limited community property assets and liabilities, and with no desire by either spouse to seek spousal support.
 If you qualify for that, you and your spouse should use the Summary Dissolution process instead and review that page to see if they qualify.)